ArunaStorage/documentation/docs/index.md

 - The base API interface is defined using [Protocol Buffers](https://developers.google.com/protocol-buffers)
 - All endpoints work with JSON over HTTP just as they would do with requests made via gRPC from individual clients
 - [Client stubs](#api) will be generated for major programming languages on every API release ([listed here](#api))
-- A [basic CLI client](https://github.com/ArunaStorage/ArunaCLI) will be offered to simplify the usage entry barrier
 - A [web UI](https://dev.aruna-storage.org) is available for demonstration purposes
+- A CLI client will be offered in the future to simplify the usage entry barrier